the travellers of the stars

 Here are some examples of the types of traits humans can have!
 In general though, most traits are open to humans as long as they don't create new complex structures such as bird or bat wings.
 Feel free to ask about any features not listed here in case you're not sure!

 Pointed ears, animal ears (real), animal ears (fantasy), fangs, tusks, multiple eyes, and gills are all valid options for head/neck traits.
 OK head traits that are not shown include antennae.
+Human faces should remain still humanoid in structure-- changing them to the point where they're no longer human is not an a valid trait unfortunately!
+This includes muzzles, or anything that would change the structural integrity of the skull or jaw.

 Hands can be normal or have small claws, and neither of these count against your trait limitation.
 Morphed physiology such as immanu hands and feet will count towards your trait count, and doubly so if they include the entire leg.